Facts & Figures

 HIV

-As of December 31, 2021, the number of people living with HIV who reside in
+- As of December 31, 2022, the number of people diagnosed and living with HIV who reside in North Carolina (including those initially diagnosed in another state) was 36,581.

-The number of people newly categorized as having Stage 3 HIV (AIDS) in North
+- The number of people newly categorized as having Stage 3 HIV (AIDS) increased in 2022 (623) compared to the previous five years (2021: 511).
+This may be due to diagnoses delayed by the pandemic shutdown.

-- There were no perinatal (mother-to-child) HIV transmissions documented in 2021.
+- There were 2 perinatal (mother-to-child) HIV transmissions documented in 2022.

 STD